Colorado DUI Lawyer

 Our Colorado Firm Focuses Specifically on Drunk Driving Defense - (303) 747-4247

 Being arrested for driving under the influence (DUI) can be a frightening experience, especially if you’ve never been in trouble with the law before.
-A knowledgeable Denver DUI lawyer from The Orr Law Firm can explain the legal implications of your arrest and develop an effective plan for dealing with the charges against you.
+A knowledgeable Colorado DUI lawyer from The Orr Law Firm can explain the legal implications of your arrest and develop an effective plan for dealing with the charges against you.

 Motorists caught driving with a blood alcohol content (BAC) above .08 percent will be charged with a DUI, and face the following penalties if convicted: